 Randolph W. Hall

-RANDOLPH HALL is the vice president of research and a professor in the Daniel J. Epstein Department of Industrial and Systems Engineering at University of Southern California (USC).
-As vice president, he is responsible for leading research initiatives across the university and overseeing research advancement, administration, and ethics activities.
-His office supports USC’s faculty in every discipline and works to build strong relationships with federal government agencies and foundations, in areas ranging from the biological and medical sciences, physical sciences, and engineering to the humanities and social sciences.
-Dr. Hall’s experience includes serving as the founder/principal investigator for two national research centers, the Center for Risk and Economic Analysis of Terrorism Events (CREATE), and the National Center for Metropolitan Transportation Research (METRANS).
+RANDOLPH HALL is director of CREATE, the nation's first homeland security university center of excellence and professor in the Daniel J. Epstein Department of Industrial and Systems Engineering at University of Southern California (USC).
+He served for nearly 15 years as VP of research at USC, for which he was led research initiatives across the university and oversaw research advancement, administration, and ethics.
+His office supported USC’s faculty in every discipline and worked to build strong relationships with federal government agencies and foundations, in areas ranging from the biological and medical sciences, physical sciences, and engineering to the humanities and social sciences.
+Dr. Hall’s experience includes serving as the founder/principal investigator for two national research centers, the Center for Risk and Economic Analysis of Threats and Emergencies (CREATE), and the National Center for Metropolitan Transportation Research (METRANS).
 He also served as senior associate dean for research in the Viterbi School of Engineering for four years.
 Dr. Hall has been funded by the National Science Foundation, U.S. Departments of Homeland Security and Transportation, California Department of Transportation, Los Angeles County Department of Health Services, and LA Care.
 He has numerous publications in the areas of transportation, logistics, system engineering, and queueing.
 Dr. Hall received his Ph.D.
 (1982) and M.S.
 (1980) in civil engineering from University of California, Berkeley.

 RENU KHATOR is chancellor of the University of Houston (UH) System and president of the University of Houston, overseeing a four-university organization that serves nearly 70,000 students, has an annual budget that exceeds $1.5 billion and generates a $3.8 billion-plus impact on the Greater Houston area’s economy each year.
 During her tenure as chancellor, the UH System has grown substantially, including expansion of UH-Clear Lake and UH-Victoria into full four-year institutions.
 Under her leadership as president, the University of Houston has experienced record-breaking research funding, enrollment and private donations.
 UH launched its 75-acre Energy Research Park, part of a $1-billion campus construction program, and became a member of the Texas Medical Center.
 Designated as a Tier One research university by the Carnegie Foundation, UH has also been recognized by the Princeton Review for excellence in undergraduate education, by U.S. News & World Report as a top-tier institution and by the Chronicle of Higher Education as an exceptional workplace.
 UH is constructing a new football stadium and joined the American Athletic Conference in 2013.
 Dr. Khator completed her graduate studies at Purdue University, earning a master’s and doctorate in political science.
 A noted scholar in the field of global environmental policy, she has authored several books and articles on this subject.
 The first Indian immigrant to head a comprehensive public research university in the United States, Dr. Khator was appointed in 2008.
 She is the first female chancellor of a Texas higher education system.